2014 Indian general election: Indian National Congress

-During the election, former prime ministerial aide Sanjaya Baru published "The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh" in which he criticised Singh as not being fully in charge of his government in having to compete with the dynastic INC leader, Sonia Gandhi, for influence within his own cabinet.
+During the election, former prime ministerial aide Sanjaya Baru published "The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh" in which he criticised Singh as not being fully in charge of his government, and having to compete with the dynastic Congress leader, Sonia Gandhi, for influence within his own cabinet.
 Singh's office retorted in saying it is "smacks of fiction and coloured views of a former adviser."
-After Baru said "it is no secret that Sonia Gandhi was the super prime minister," Priyanka Vadra replied "I think Manmohan Singh ji is the super PM."
+After Baru said "it is no secret that Sonia Gandhi was the super prime minister," Priyanka Gandhi replied "I think Manmohan Singh ji is the super PM."